-There are weekly reading assignments and presentation assignments.
+There are weekly reading assignments in both required textbooks.
 Students are responsible to keep up with the reading for every class period.
+There are also debates, presentations and quizzes throughout the course.

 Students will take a midterm and final exam.
-The exams at the end of each semester are cumulative for that semester only.
 All exams should be taken in one sitting and proctored by an adult.
 Unless directed by the teacher, students are not permitted to use any helps, books, notes or the Internet on any portion of exams.
 All exams are due at 11:55 PM ET on the date shown.
 Specific instructions will be provided by the instructor.